 Key transition management actions

-• Don’t skip the assessment.
-Take the time to identify the key factors that are driving the organization’s success.
-Then take those factors into account in defining the future expectations, the requirements for the executive’s job, and the type of leader needed for the position.
-Avoid getting fixated on the characteristics of the departing leader, and instead, look deeply at the organization and its leadership demands.
+- Don’t skip the assessment.
+Take the time to identify the key factors driving the organization’s success.
+Then take those factors into account when defining future expectations, the requirements for the role, and the type of leader needed for the position.
+Avoid fixating on the departing leader’s characteristics; instead, look closely at the organization and its leadership needs.
 Then identify the leadership requirements for the new executive.

-• Resist the temptation to find a successor just like the departing executive.
-Everyone must recognize that the leadership attributes that got the organization to where it is today may not spell success in the future.
-It’s not about filling old shoes but defining the new shoes and filling them.
+- Resist the temptation to find a successor who is just like the departing executive.
+Everyone must recognize that the leadership attributes that brought the organization to where it is today may not guarantee success in the future.
+It’s not about filling old shoes but about defining the new shoes and filling them.

-• Take a hard look at the executive’s current responsibilities and workload.
-There’s a high probability that this executive has been in place for a while, so the board may be facing challenges described in the section on “hard-to-follow executives” below.
+- Take a hard look at the executive’s current responsibilities and workload.
+Given the executive’s likely tenure, the board may be facing the challenges described in the section on “hard-to-follow executives” below.

-• Consider using events or other activities to help people come to terms with this change and come to positive closure of this leadership era.
-Receptions and roasts — and even that much maligned-retirement dinner — are important rituals that provide a psychological line of demarcation.
+- Consider using events or other activities to help people come to terms with this change and bring this leadership era to a positive close.
+Receptions and roasts — and even that much-maligned retirement dinner — are important rituals that provide a psychological line of demarcation.

 Type #2 – The Underperforming Organization

-This is one of the most challenging transition types because it doesn’t have the energy and excitement of a “sustained success” situation, which we covered above.
-Nor does it have the “house on fire” clarity of a turnaround, another transition type that we’ll talk about next.
+This is one of the most challenging transition types because it lacks the energy and excitement of a “sustained success” situation, which we covered above.
+Nor does it have the “house on fire” clarity of a turnaround, another transition type we’ll discuss next.

 Challenge

-The board’s challenge is to diagnose the problems, reorient the organization, and reimagine the executive’s job.
-That’s a lot to ask; undoubtedly, they’ll need outside help — a consultant who’s skilled in conducting organizational assessments.
-Some organizations in this situation, depending on the organization’s size and level of malaise, will hire an intentional transition or turnaround executive — someone who’ll come in for, say, 12 to 24 months — to shepherd the organization through a deliberate change process.
+The board’s challenge is to diagnose the problems, reorient the organization, and reimagine the executive’s role.
+That’s a lot to ask; they’ll undoubtedly need outside help — a consultant skilled in conducting organizational assessments.
+Some organizations in this situation, depending on size and level of malaise, will hire an intentional transition or turnaround executive — someone who’ll come in for, say, 12 to 24 months — to shepherd the organization through a deliberate change process.

 Key transition management actions

-• Decide if the situation borders on a turnaround.
+- Determine whether the situation is approaching a turnaround.
 If so, the board should bring in an interim or transition executive to help turn the corner.
 (Sorry, departing CEO.
-If the organization is in this situation, you’re probably not the best person to pull it out.)
-The interim should be someone from outside the organization — a seasoned executive who’s skilled in leading turnarounds.
+If the organization is in this situation, you’re probably not the best person to lead the turnaround.)
+The interim should be someone from outside the organization — a seasoned executive skilled in leading turnarounds.

-• Be honest with the candidates during the search process about the rejuvenation needed.
+- Be honest with the candidates during the search process about the rejuvenation required.

 Type #3 – The Turnaround

 Organizational conditions have reached a perilous state.
 The organization may be facing extreme financial or political challenges.
 In short, the organization is in some level of crisis.
-The situation might be further complicated by mismanagement or a scandal resulting in an erosion of confidence and morale.
+The situation might be further complicated by mismanagement or a scandal that erodes confidence and morale.
 It might also involve a messy departure of the incumbent executive, which we’ll discuss in a moment.

 Challenges

 The board must meet the situation head-on, which requires acknowledging the crisis and then working to understand the underlying issues.
-They must avoid doing what some boards do, which is “hide, hire, and hope.”
-Facing a turnaround, some boards discount the situation or minimize the problems.
-Then they hire a new executive with the hope that the new executive can pull the organization out of the tailspin.
+They must avoid the “hide, hire, and hope” approach some boards take.
+Facing a turnaround, some boards either discount the situation or minimize the problems.
+Then they hire a new executive in the hope that the new executive can pull the organization out of the tailspin.

-The board should call a timeout and appoint a skilled interim executive to help sort out the situation, stabilize the organization, and develop an action plan.
-This might involve a turnaround plan, a merger/acquisition, or divestiture and closing the organization.
+The board should call a timeout and appoint a skilled interim executive to help resolve the situation, stabilize the organization, and develop an action plan.
+This might involve a turnaround plan, a merger or acquisition, or a divestiture and the closing of the organization.

 Key transition management actions

-• Stabilize the management situation, appointing an interim executive if necessary.
-This probably means reaching outside the organization for someone whose skills match the challenges the organization is facing.
+- Stabilize the management situation by appointing an interim executive if necessary.
+This likely means looking outside the organization for someone whose skills match the challenges the organization faces.

-• Decide whether the organization should continue — or whether a merger, acquisition or a plan to close down the organization is in order.
+- Decide whether the organization should continue — or whether a merger, acquisition or a plan to close the organization is in order.
 (See the article, Two Courageous Questions to Ask Before Launching Your Executive Director Transition for more on winddowns and mergers and a list of resources.)

-• If the decision is to move forward, then work with the interim to further stabilize the organization and craft a turnaround plan.
-This will involve some more in-depth organizational Most likely, they’re going to need outside assistance for the assessment and planning.
+- If the decision is to move forward, work with the interim to further stabilize the organization and craft a turnaround plan.
+This will involve more in-depth organizational work.
+Most likely, the board will need external assistance with assessment and planning.

-• During the search process, avoid “over-steering” in the opposite direction when hiring the new executive.
-Boards sometimes over-steer, focusing on avoiding the perceived deficiencies of the former executive in their next hire.
-The board needs to take an objective, balanced view of the present and future leadership needs of the organization as the basis for the job specs.
+- During the search process, avoid “over-steering” in the opposite direction when hiring the new executive.
+Boards sometimes over-steer by focusing on avoiding the perceived deficiencies of the former executive in their next hire.
+The board needs to take an objective, balanced view of the organization’s present and future leadership needs as the basis for the job specs.

-• Be honest with candidates about the organization’s challenges and the board’s commitment to work with the new executive to build towards a new future.
+- Be honest with candidates about the organization’s challenges and the board’s commitment to working with the new executive to build toward a new future.

 Type #4 – The Hard-To-Follow Executive

-The departing leader is a founder or a long-tenured executive (10+ years in the role), or a transformational leader who’s substantially grown or reshaped the organization, as well as any other sort of larger-than-life CEO.
-Comments about the transition may involve statements like “hard act to follow” and “big shoes to fill.”
+The departing leader is a founder, a long-tenured executive (10+ years in the role), a transformational leader who’s substantially grown or reshaped the organization, or any other larger-than-life CEO.
+Comments about the transition may include statements like “hard act to follow” and “big shoes to fill.”

 Challenges

-Because of the imprint they leave on the organization, the departure of a founder/long-term/transformational executive will likely be seen as a sea change for the organization.
+Because of the imprint they leave on the organization, the departure of a founder, long-term, or transformational executive will likely be seen as a sea change.
 The transition may also involve major changes to the CEO role, the executive team, or other aspects of the organization because they’re deeply linked to the departing leader’s thinking, skill set, and personality.
-And, there are strong emotional bonds that are about to be severed.
+There are also strong emotional bonds that are about to be severed.

-Beyond finding an appropriate successor, the board’s key challenges involve a combination of careful communication about the departure, unpacking and reshaping the CEO job to ensure it’s doable for a successor, and rethinking the board’s and executive’s respective roles.
-And resist the temptation to try to find a successor who’s a mirror image of the departing executive.
+Beyond finding an appropriate successor, the board’s key challenges include careful communication about the departure, unpacking and reshaping the CEO role to ensure it’s doable for a successor, and rethinking the board’s and the executive’s respective roles.
+Resist the temptation to seek a successor who’s a mirror image of the departing executive.

 Key transition management actions

-• Make sure the departure announcement is well-planned and carefully handled.
-The news of the executive’s departure could send a shock wave throughout the organization.
+- Make sure the departure announcement is well-planned and carefully handled.
+The news of the executive’s departure could send shockwaves throughout the organization.

-• Recognize that the transition may also involve significant changes beyond who sits in the CEO’s office.
-Certainly, this means changes to the chief executive’s role, possibly to the executive team, and to other aspects of the organization.
+- Recognize that the transition may also involve significant changes beyond who sits in the CEO’s office.
+This includes changes to the chief executive’s role, possibly to the executive team, and to other aspects of the organization.

-• Unpack, refit, and recalibrate the CEO job to ensure it’s successor-ready.
+- Unpack, refit, and recalibrate the CEO role to ensure it’s successor-ready.
 Take a hard look at the executive’s responsibilities and workload.
-The board should make every effort to make sure the executive job is doable for a successor, for example, by eliminating extraneous duties that may have accumulated for a long-tenured executive, or by augmenting the senior leadership team to provide the new executive with additional support.
+The board should make every effort to ensure the executive role is manageable for a successor, for example, by eliminating extraneous duties that may have accumulated for a long-tenured executive, or by augmenting the senior leadership team to provide the new executive with additional support.

-• Recognize that changes to the management team may be needed downstream to accommodate the newly defined CEO role.
-The team may need to be augmented to assume those delegated duties and possibly address roles and holes the current executive has been covering.
+- Recognize that changes to the management team may be needed downstream to accommodate the newly defined CEO role.
+The team may need to be augmented to assume those delegated duties and possibly address roles and gaps the current executive has been covering.

-• Resist the temptation to try to find a successor who’s a mirror image of the departing executive.
-As in Type #1, it’s not about filling old shoes but defining the new shoes and filling them.
+- Resist the temptation to find a successor who’s a mirror image of the departing executive.
+As in Type #1, it’s not about filling old shoes but about defining the new shoes and filling them.

-• Reassess the board’s roles and be prepared to recreate the board-executive relationship anew.
+- Reassess the board’s roles and be prepared to recreate the board-executive relationship.
 The board-executive relationship is the most important in the organization.
-And the dynamics of that relationship should be re-examined when transitioning to a new CEO.
-And the board’s composition may need to be re-examined too.
+The dynamics of that relationship should be re-examined when transitioning to a new CEO.
+The board’s composition may also need to be re-examined.

-• As in Type #1, consider using events or other activities to help people come to terms with this change and positive closure to this leadership era.
+- As in Type #1, consider using events or other activities to help people come to terms with this change and achieve a positive closure to this leadership era.

 Type #5 – The Messy Departure

 The departing executive has been fired or forced out.
 Although the termination might have been abrupt, the situation might have been festering.
-So, it has probably had an impact on staff morale and possibly stakeholder confidence.
+As a result, it has likely affected staff morale and possibly stakeholder confidence.

 Challenge